core-wg/resource-directory/draft-ietf-core-resource-directory.md

 These operations are described in this section.

 In accordance with {{link-plurality}}, operations which would result in plural link references within the context of a registration resource SHOULD be rejected using the "Conflict" result code.

+TODO: suggestion to do a GET /rd to obtain a list of registrations loc, ep,...

 ### Registration Update {#update}